Robbbo-T/Ampel360XWLRGA/CPT_0003-ATA_03-Minimum_Equipment.md

 - **Audit Records:** Regularly review maintenance logs and inspection records to ensure compliance with ATA standards and internal procedures.
 - **Ensure Standards:** Verify that all maintenance activities meet ATA standards and regulatory requirements.
 - **Identify Improvement Areas:** Analyze maintenance data to identify trends, recurring issues, and areas for process improvement.
+(See [Section 10.2 Continuous Improvement Process](#102-continuous-improvement-process))
 - **Provide Training Support:** Collaborate with training departments to ensure maintenance personnel are adequately trained and certified.
+(See [Section 9.1 Maintenance Personnel Training](#91-maintenance-personnel-training))
 - **Monitor Compliance:** Implement monitoring systems to track adherence to maintenance schedules and procedures, addressing non-compliance promptly.

 ---